-- 8.2.1.1 Throughout the academic year, there will be four 'Enrichment Weeks'.
-These weeks allow learners to have career-oriented weeks based upon enrichment activities.
-This could include university workshops, wider reading, and where possible, work observations.
-These weeks are typically held at the end of October, mid-February, end of March/ early April and the end of June.
-Confirmed dates will always be published on our College's website (www.coex.com) under 'Term Dates'. - 8.2.1.2 We actively believe that learners should have the ability to express their autonomy and choice, and this continues in the selection for work observations.
-From the earliest opportunity, including through email and video conferencing meetings in the summer prior to enrolling at the College, the Work Observation Coordinator speaks to our incoming learners about the variety of work observations on offer across a wide variety of sectors, and how they can meet their own desires and needs. - 8.2.1.3 We always endeavour to provide a wide array of choices to learners to provide a constructive experience for their chosen career or degree path, and actively seek to grow our enterprise and company database each term.
-In a career where a number of observations could be enriching, we will provide
+- 10.2.1.1.
+Throughout the academic year, there will be 'Enrichment Weeks'.
+These weeks allow students to have career-oriented weeks based upon enrichment activities.
+This could include careers & industry talks, university workshops, wider reading, and where possible, work observation. - 10.2.1.2.
+We always endeavour to provide a wide array of choices to students to provide a constructive experience for their chosen career or degree path, and actively seek to grow our enterprise and company database each term.
+In a career where a number of observations could be enriching, we will provide students the choice of which type of observation they and we believe would benefit them most. - 10.2.1.3.
+The Careers & HE provision, with the support of the Heads of House through the Personal and Social and Health Education (PSHE) scheme of work, will also speak to students about the importance of equality and diversity in the workplace, alongside challenging stereotypes.
+Each student should feel comfortable and welcome in their observation, so we endeavour to develop their resilience and grit to succeed and flourish in whichever role they choose. - 10.2.1.4.
+Upon arriving at CSFC Cambridge, the Careers & HE provision present an induction session on the value and importance of work observations for personal and professional development.
+Likewise, in order to heighten awareness of our work observation programme, this is also re-emphasised in Enrichment Workshops and Careers Days during the year, in addition to our departmental website.
+Content will include the encouragement of individually-sought observations and voluntary experiences, in addition to a masterclass on CV writing, cover letter writing, completing application forms, and interview techniques; this will be followed up by regular one-to-one meetings with the Careers & Employability Adviser and the student's Head of House. - 10.2.1.5.
+The college is usually responsible for sourcing and liaising with local employers and enterprise via telephone, email, post or through staff connections to seek effective work-focused activities and observations, especially in sector areas which are underrepresented given the flux in career preferences each year.
+In discussions with the potential work observation provider, we will question the typical observation and duties that they could offer to our students, in addition to the mutually agreeable aims and objectives.
+Moreover, following the common principles of 'meaningful' work experience from '16 to 19 study Programmes:

-- learners the choice of which type of observation they and we believe would benefit them most. - 8.2.1.4 The Careers Department, with the support of the Heads of House through the Personal and Social Education (PSE) scheme of work, will also speak to learners about the importance of equality and diversity in the workplace, alongside challenging stereotypes.
-Each learner should feel comfortable and welcome in their observation, so we endeavour to develop their resilience and grit to succeed and flourish in whichever role they choose.
-Moreover, built into this curriculum are lessons on the online package, 'Work Ready Schools' which are online courses and videos based on developing key employability skills of our learners in preparation for their work observations and future professions. - 8.2.1.5 Upon arriving to Cardiff Sixth Form College, the Careers Department present an induction session on the value and importance of work observations for personal and professional development.
-Likewise, in order to heighten awareness of our work observation programme, this is also reemphasised in parents' evenings throughout the year, open days and on our College website.
-Content will include the encouragement of individually-sought observations and voluntary experiences, in addition to a masterclass on CV writing; this will be followed up by regular one-to-one meetings with the Work Observation Coordinator and the learner's Head of House. - 8.2.1.6 For Years 11 and 12 learners, the College is usually responsible for sourcing and liaising with local employers and enterprise via telephone, email, post or through staff connections to seek effective work-focused activities and observations, especially in sector areas which are underrepresented given the flux in career preferences each year.
-In discussions with the potential work observation provider, we will question the typical observation and duties that they could offer to our learners, in addition to the mutually agreeable aims and objectives.
-Moreover, following the common principles of 'meaningful' work experience from '16 to 19 study Programmes: Departmental advice for education providers on the planning and delivery of 16 to 19 study programmes' (2018), we will discuss with the provider whether the experience on offer: - "is purposeful, substantial, offers challenge and is relevant to the young person's study programme and career aspirations; - is managed under the direction of a supervisor to ensure the young person obtains a genuine learning experience suited to their needs; - has a structured plan for the duration of the observation which provides tangible outcomes for the student and employer; - focuses on the skills required for that occupational sector;
+Departmental advice for education providers on the planning and delivery of 16 to 19 study programmes' (2018), we will discuss with the provider whether the experience on offer:

-- has clear roles, responsibilities and expectations for the student and employer; - is followed by some form of reference or feedback from the employer based on the young person's performance." - 8.2.1.7 A thorough discussion will also take place about the provider's capability to host a learner with specific medical or learning needs to ensure effective management of learner and provider expectations, and the minimisation of risk to the young person.
+- "is purposeful, substantial, offers challenge and is relevant to the young person's study programme and career aspirations; - is managed under the direction of a supervisor to ensure the young person obtains a genuine learning experience suited to their needs; - has a structured plan for the duration of the observation which provides tangible outcomes for the student and employer; - focuses on the skills required for that occupational sector; - has clear roles, responsibilities and expectations for the student and employer; - is followed by some form of reference or feedback from the employer based on the young person's performance." - 10.2.1.6.
+A thorough discussion will also take place about the provider's capability to host a student with specific medical or learning needs to ensure effective management of student and provider expectations, and the minimisation of risk to the young person.

-8.2.2 Confirming work observations
+10.2.2.
+Confirming work observations